nvidia-holoscan/holohub/tutorials/local-llama/README.md

 {"timestamp":1690580264,"level":"INFO","function":"main","line":1341,"message":"HTTP server listening","hostname":"127.0.0.1","port":8080}
 ```

 Now, you can interact with the simple web front end by browsing to http://127.0.0.1:8080.
-Use the provided chat interface to query the Llama-2 model and experiment with manipulating the provided hyperparameters to tune the reponses to your liking.
+Use the provided chat interface to query the Llama-2 model and experiment with manipulating the provided hyperparameters to tune the responses to your liking.

 <div align="center">
 <img src="./llama_cpp_api.png" width=40% style="border: 2px solid black;">